giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-09-find-number-of-anagrams-by-words-length.md

 print("the total number of anagrams of words with non-singular anagrams is: {:,}".format(len(dict_word_anagrams)))

-the total number of anagrams of words with non-singular anagrams is: 32,890
+>>>"the total number of anagrams of words with non-singular anagrams is: 32,890"
 ~~~

 Actually, this is the total number of anagrams of words with non-singular anagrams: 32,890.
 We will use this value to double check our final solution!